mmerabet42/ft_printf/README.md

 ## ft_printf

-The function has the same working than the real one, so does its prototype
+The function has the same behavior than the standard one, so does its prototype
 ```C
 #include "libft/include/ft_printf.h"